Loading…

 Simple notes for farmers

-Main use: Farmers mostly grow this crop for fiber; biomass.
+Main use: Farmers mostly grow this crop for bast fiber (stem bark); paper/pulp; textiles; seed oil; fodder (leaf/stover).

-Pollination: This crop is mainly pollinated by insect.
+Pollination: This crop is mainly pollinated by self.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: Africa/Asia tropics It is grouped under: Oil & Industrial.
+Where it grows: Old World tropics; cultivated in humid/sub-humid warm regions incl.
+East Africa It is grouped under: Oil & Industrial.

-Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.
-It does well in fertile loam.
+Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.2.
+It does well in well-drained loam/sandy loam; fertile; good organic matter.
 Good drainage is important, so avoid waterlogged spots.

 Planting depth: Dig planting holes or furrows about 2 centimetres deep so the roots sit firmly in the soil but are not buried too deep.